 When you use cooking wood to infuse your food with flavor, you cannot use just any type of wood.
 The main types of timber you might use for this process are kiln-dried wood or naturally aged wood, but which is better?
-Keep reading this article to become familiar with these two processes of drying wood and learn which one will give you the best burn for smoking meats and foods.
+Keep reading this article to learn what kiln-dried wood is, become familiar with these two processes of seasoned vs. kiln-dried cooking wood, and learn which one will give you the best burn for smoking meats and foods.

 What Is Kiln-Dried Wood?